My shopping cart

-A native of the ruggedly beautiful northern New England, award-winning printmaker Hannah Phelps’ relief prints are the result of a continuous exploration of the world outside her window and the forces at work there.
+A native of the rugged and alluring northern New England, award-winning printmaker Hannah Phelps’ relief prints are the result of a continuous exploration of the world outside her window and the forces at work there.
 With either watercolor and a wooden spoon or oil ink and an etching press, she creates seascape and landscape prints using plein air paintings as inspiration and reference.

-Recently, Hannah was invited to participate in the “Average Path Length” print collection, which is traveling around the United States.
+Among other exhibits over the years, Hannah was invited to participate in the “Average Path Length” print collection, which traveled around the United States.
 In the fall of 2012, her jigsaw reduction relief print, Private Wave, was juried into the prestigious 74th American Color Print Society Annual Fall Exhibit.
 The previous summer, her white-line woodcut, Calm Day at Fort Stark, won first prize in the National Small Works Exhibit, earning her a solo exhibition in summer 2012 at the Washington Printmakers Gallery in Silver Spring, MD.
-Another white-line woodcut, Hiking Mount Monadnock, also won first place in the Monadnock State Park Category of the New Hampshire State Parks Art Contest in 2009.

-When Hannah is not painting on the coast of New England, you can find her printmaking at the Wet Dog Press Studio in New Boston, NH
+When Hannah is not painting on the coast of New England, you can find her printmaking in New Boston and Peterborough, NH.